yghlc/BigImageMapper/README.md

 ```

 ## How to use
-See the script: thawslumpScripts/exe.sh
+See the script: working_dir/exe.sh

 ## Contributions
 Please let me know or pull a request if you spot any bug or typo.
 Thanks!
 Any enhancement or new functions are also welcome!

 ## updates
+January 2021:
+    Clean or re-organize the scripts; re-define the input parameter files, separate them into main ini, network defined ini,
+    and regions defined ini, making it easy to different regions or networks for training and inference;

+March 2019:
+    Many scripts for producing figures of manuscript: Using Deep Learning to Map Retrogressive Thaw Slumps in the Beiluhe Region (Tibetan Plateau) from CubeSat Images, Remote sensing of Environment.

+January 2019:
+    Supporting of Mask RCNN

+August 2018:
+    Delineate retrogressive thaw slumps from Planet CubeSat images.

 March 2018:
     Land use classification using the data from 2018_IEEE_GRSS_Data_Fusion.
 Also submitted the result. codes in "grss_data_fusion".
     The method utilized Deeplab V4(+3), a semantic segmentation algorithm, to classify land use (20 classes).

-August 2018:
-    Delineate retrogressive thaw slumps from Planet CubeSat images.

-January 2019:
-    Supporting of Mask RCNN

-March 2019:
-    Many scripts for producing figures of manuscript: Using Deep Learning to Map Retrogressive Thaw Slumps in the Beiluhe Region (Tibetan Plateau) from CubeSat Images, Remote sensing of Environment, In press

-More

 ## Dependencies and setting:
     Python package: Numpy, rasterio, GDAL 2.3, tensorflow-gpu 1.6, pyshp 1.2.12, pillow, imgaug